USS Gull (AM-74)

-Gull, formerly trawler Boston College, was built by the Bath Iron Works, Bath, Maine, in 1928; acquired 30 August 1940; converted at the Boston Yards of the Bethlehem Steel Corp.
+The Navy acquired the trawler 30 August 1940 converting it at the Boston Yards of the Bethlehem Steel Corp.
 30 September 1940; and commissioned 3 December 1940.

 World War II service

 Attached to the Inshore Patrol, Gull conducted minesweeping operations in Massachusetts Bay until 28 March 1941 when she sailed for Norfolk, Virginia, via Yorktown, Virginia.
 Homeported at Norfolk 6 April to 26 August 1941, she operated along the Atlantic coast as far north as Boston, Massachusetts, until sailing the latter date for Argentia, Newfoundland, where she put in 4 September.

-Gull continued her exacting duties as a minesweeper at Argentia until the summer of 1944, calling at Boston for repairs as needed.
+Gull continued duty as a minesweeper at Argentia until the summer of 1944, calling at Boston for repairs as needed.

 Decommissioning

 She decommissioned at Quincy, Massachusetts, 25 July 1944.
 Stricken from the Navy List 22 August 1944, she was transferred to the Maritime Commission for disposal 15 May 1946.

-She was sold the same month and served commercially as Gudrun.
+She was sold to operate commercially as Gudrun.

 Lost at sea

 The Gudrun which left Gloucester on Wednesday, 3 January 1951, for a trip of dabs for Gorton-Pew Fisheries Co.
 LTD,.
 Radioed at 3.24 o’clock Sunday morning, 14 January, the terse but grim message, "We are sinking" and followed with her position, as being some 180 miles south of Cape Race, Nfld.

 Aboard were Capt.
 Johann Axel Johannsson of West Medford and a crew of 16 men, including seven Gloucester men.
 Twelve of the crew are known to be married, and they have a total of 35 children.
 All seven Gloucester members are married and have 19 children.

 Whatever happened is still a mystery, for no indication has ever been given as to what transpired through that night, or what fate was met by the vessel and her men.